prichey/prestonrichey.com/src/pages/blog/react-in-markdown/index.md

 ## Enter Custom Components

 A few more months of waiting, et voila!
-A week ago, Kyle Mathews <a href="https://github.com/gatsbyjs/gatsby/issues/312#issuecomment-362391685" target="_blank">commented</a> on the issue that a <a href="https://github.com/gatsbyjs/gatsby/pull/3732" target="_blank">PR</a> had been merged showing how to embed components in Markdown, using a package called <a href="https://github.com/rhysd/rehype-react" target="_blank">rehype-react</a>.
+A week ago, a developer named Ryan Kennedy submitted a <a href="https://github.com/gatsbyjs/gatsby/pull/3732" target="_blank">PR</a> showing how to embed components in Markdown, using a package called <a href="https://github.com/rhysd/rehype-react" target="_blank">rehype-react</a>.

 I won't rehash how to add custom components to your own Gatsby site, since there are comprehensive instructions <a href="https://using-remark.gatsbyjs.org/custom-components/" target="_blank">here</a>.
 I'd just like to show a few examples of why being able to do so is so exciting, and how I figured out a few quirks of the approach along the way.